Scorncord/.github/profile/README.md

 # Scorncord, the Organization™
-Hey there 👋, welcome to Scorncord's Github.
+👋 Hey there! welcome to Scorncord's Github.
 Scorncord is a fork of Vencord's organisation to add more features like compatibility with older operating systems like Windows 7.

 <!--